MarkOates/the-path-beyond/iteration1/README.md

 This is my official entry for TINS 2016.
 For more information about TINS, visit http://tins.amarillion.org/2016.

+## Controls

+Use only the mouse to point and click.

 ## Story

 You are trapped on a moonbase and must find your way out.
 Collect and combine